 As a face and voice of a company, a brand ambassador creates buzz around a certain brand and promotes products both offline and online.
 To make people talk about a company and recommend it to others, opinion leaders leverage word-of-mouth marketing, distribute merchandise and information to prospects, and communicate a product’s value and benefits.
 Moreover, the position involves becoming a company’s spokesperson at various events, product launches, and conferences.

 Since more and more people become familiar with social media platforms, a candidate should navigate Instagram, Facebook, Twitter, YouTube, and various messengers perfectly.
 A real professional should create quality content for a brand’s site and social media to bring leads.

-These employees regularly communicate with their audience in different ways to generate brand awareness: participate in events, represent a brand online through videos, educational materials, and offline through various live events, meetings, and conferences.
+These employees regularly communicate with their audience in different ways to generate brand awareness: participate in events and represent a brand online through videos, and educational materials and offline through various live events, meetings, and conferences.